Sea Eagle Razorlite 393rl Inflatable Kayak Review (Drop Stitch Heaven)

 You might think that being inflatable that this yak is maybe not going to be as durable as a hard plastic one.
 But actually, its inflatable nature can mean that it can take a lot more knocks and bumps than a hard yak, as it can essentially bounce off of obstacles.
 However, even if you do happen to puncture it, you can simply patch it up with the repair kit.

-This Razorlite 393rl is made from 1000 denier fabric with reinforced seams and Drop Stitch technology material, helping to keep it tough and durable.
+This Razorlite 393rl is made from 1000 denier fabric with reinforced seams and Drop stitch material.

 While you might not have the same storage options on board this yak compared to a rigid one, there’s still plenty of space to load up your gear.
 Plus, it has a huge 500 pound capacity, so you can potentially load up enough gear for a few days away.